 And half the seed of Europe, one by one.

 And, to make things truly mythic, that is, truly complicated, consider that there is a point where these two narratives intersect, in Euripides’ Bacchae.
 After Dionysus drives the female disbelievers mad, they attack the king and slaughter him, led by his own mother.
-The release of repressed energy under patriarchy results in the slaughter of the innocent.
+One way we can interpret this scene is that the release of repressed energy under patriarchy results in the slaughter of the innocent.